All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 They don't want Democrats getting the gavels in the House and the Senate and be able to hold hearings and start impeachment proceedings and so on.

-I mean, you worry about that, James.
+I mean, you worry about that, James?

-Uh they had a sharp word.
+Here's a sharp word.

 Yes.